Story ideas are the fuel that powers your writing process.

 Take a moment to inventory how much you actually know about your industry!
 If you have experience in your field, valuable insights, or important commentary on trends, these can all become future articles.
 Here are a few prompts to get you started.

-- What is something you disagree with in your industry?
+- Write a story about something you disagree with in your industry.

-- What is definitely broken in your industry?
+- Write about what is definitely broken in your industry.

-- What is something you wish more people knew about your field?
+- Write about takeaways or additional tips you wish more people knew about in your field.

-- What surprising background or past experiences has helped you succeed in your industry?
+- Write a story about how your background or past experiences have helped you succeed in your industry.

-- What questions should people new to your industry be asking themselves to grow their career and fulfill their dreams?
+- What questions should people new to your industry be asking themselves to grow their career and fulfill their dreams in today’s society?

 - How did the leaders of your organization get started?

-- What absolutely still works well in your industry?
+- Share a short story about what absolutely still works well in your industry.